Cisco ISE on Amazon Web Services

 • Hybrid deployments with some Cisco ISE nodes on premises and some nodes in AWS.

-• Interregion deployments through VPC peering connections.
+• Interregional deployments through VPC peering connections.

-• Userdata retrieval only works for Metadata V1 (IMDSv1); it does not work with V2.
+• User data retrieval only works for Metadata V1 (IMDSv1); it does not work with V2.

 The Cisco ISE CFT creates an instance of the General Purpose SSD (gp2) volume type.